cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/looping.md

 Such that `length` is the number for which we will compare magnitudes against, and `arrayOfVectors` is the array of arrays, where then inner arrays are to contain numbers.

-#### returns an array of one vector when the vector is shorter than 5 -- arguments are: length, arrayOfVectors
+#### It returns an array of one vector when the vector is shorter than 5 -- arguments are: length, arrayOfVectors

 Create a the function `getVectorsShorterThan` where the first parameter is `length` and the second parameter is `arrayOfVectors` that returns all vectors where the magnitude is less then 5.
 There is only one vector at this point and its length is less then 5.